2. tk Button

 root = tk.Tk()

-print(f"{option}: {button.cget(option)}") # cget retrieves the current value of the option
+print(f"{option}: {widget.cget(option)}") # cget retrieves the current value of the option